Wave after wave…slowly drifting…

 Our approach is to look to the old approach of learning from oil rigs and rise above the waves utilizing the spar design.

 A spar is a single cylinder with a ballast at the bottom for stability with a platform on top.
 The deep draft design of spars makes them less affected by wind, wave and currents.
-The Ocean Builders spar is anchored at three points to the ocean floor.

 We see no need to start with a full city.
 People moving to the open frontier did not need full cities when they moved west in the early United States.
 They built individual houses and small businesses and everything grew from there.
 This is the approach we wish to take.